The evolution of Queen Organology during their career

 That practice ended when he bought a Steinway 8 ft 11.75 in concert grand (1972 model made in New York), which he used for every single concert since he had it.
 The piano was tuned before and after sound check, and its amplification was based around Helpinstill pickups, instead of just placing two microphones on top of the piano: that was a good solution for concerts as it reduced feedback, since the pick-ups transmitted the sound by sensing strings’ vibrations instead of capturing external stimuli.

-Besides piano, there were other keyboards used for Queen con concerts.
+Besides piano, there were other keyboards used by Queen during concerts.
 It all began when Queen released Flash’s Theme as a single in late 1980.
 They introduced the song to the set on 6th December and its very first rendition had no keyboards as May played it all on guitar.
 From the next concert onwards, however, it was moved to keyboards for the first half of the song: he played piano and then switched to synth for the main hook of the song.

 The harpsichord that can be heard in the studio version of The Fairy Feller’s Master Stroke is obviously replaced live with a grand piano and even songs (such as Save me or Teo Torriatte) that in studio had two distinctive pianos layered, during concerts were performed in a simplified version with only one keyboard; the electric piano of You’re My Best Friend was replaced live with a standard acoustic grand piano.
 The organ was never played live despite some songs (Liar, Now I’m Here) feature that instrument in studio sessions, but its use was not as a primary instrument so it could be easily omitted.